reshamas/reshamas.github.io/_posts/2019-02-18-lawyers-weigh-in-on-regulating-artificial-intelligence.md

 - But, what *makes us feel* that these decisions are legitimate?
 - Once humans are removed from decision making process, legitimacy in algorithms drops.
 And yet, people generally feel more comfortable with algorithms.

+Consumers are not well educated or informed on AI, and this contributes to the lack of policy advancement.

 ## Summary
 The AI ecosystem is complex.
 Therefore, methods of addressing AI harm and liability are also complicated.
 Cross-border policies need to be considered because the scope of AI is world-wide.
+In summary, **everyone** is responsible for AI technology.
+It is not clear when regulation will be developed.
+The expectation is that significant changes in AI policy will be developed when loss of life occurs.

 <p float="left">
   <img src="../assets/images/ai_regulation.jpg" width="99%" height="99%" style="border:0px;margin:0px">